AI Marketing: a simple guide

 For example, generative adversarial networks (GANs) are a type of machine learning algorithm.
 These can generate new and unique data, such as images, text, or audio.
 In marketing, GANs could be used to generate creative and personalized content for customers, such as product recommendations or personalized advertisements.

-Predictions and trends for AI in marketing
+Predictions and trends for AI Marketing

 The use of AI in marketing is expected to continue to grow in the coming years.
 With an increasing amount of data being generated, AI will play a crucial role in helping marketers make sense of it all.
 The emphasis will be on personalization, predictive analytics, and automation.
 With AI tools used to deliver more targeted and relevant experiences to customers.